You can connect to the CLI using a direct console connection, SSH, the FortiExplorer app on your iOS device, or the CLI console in the GUI.

 show system interface port1 config system interface edit "port1" set vdom "root" set ip 192.168.1.99 255.255.255.0 set allowaccess ping https ssh set type hard-switch set stp enable set role lan set snmp-index 6 next end

-Once the FortiGate unit is configured to accept SSH connections, use an SSH client on your management computer to connect to the CLI.
+Once the FortiGate is configured to accept SSH connections, use an SSH client on your management computer to connect to the CLI.

 The following instructions use PuTTy.
 The steps may vary in other terminal emulators.